 In principle, tracking conversions from phone calls is a fairly simple task.
 The goal is to take different phone numbers that you own and task them to different purposes, allowing you to track the success rate of calls coming into each.

-Dynamic call tracking takes a pool of numbers and assigns them to individually to each referral source
+Dynamic call tracking takes a pool of numbers and assigns them individually to each referral source.

-The caveat to this recommendation is that the wealth of data generated by dynamic call tracking can be overwhelming if it isn’t managed properly, so you’ll need to be sure to filter out repeat callers and referral sources to get an accurate look at your conversions.
+The caveat to this recommendation is that the wealth of data generated by dynamic call tracking can be overwhelming if it isn’t managed properly.
+Ensure you filter out repeat callers and referral sources to get an accurate look at your conversions.

 This is something we covered in our Introduction to SEO for Lawyers, but if you missed it or skipped to this chapter before reading it, I recommend you go read it now.